-The main power supply shall be three-phase, three wire.
 The unit is factory wired for the voltage shown on the unit's data plate.
+Refer to model nomenclature in Appendix B for voltage requirement for your unit.

-NOTE: If supply voltage is 208V, all leads on primary of transformer TRANS1 must be moved from the 230V to the 208V tap.
+NOTE: If supply voltage is 208V, lead on primary of transformer must be moved from the 230V to the 208V tap.
+Refer to wiring diagram on unit for details.